Babelvis/ansible-library-demo/readme.md

         check = self.demo_api.get('A')
         assert check == 5

 if __name__ == '__main_':
     unittest.main()

 ```

-You can run the tests with the command
+You can run the tests with the command:

 ```bash
 python -m unittest discover -v -p 'test_*.py'
 ```